Josh Donaldson Can Become Free-Agent Steal for $300M Less Than Machado, Harper

 Now, Donaldson is approaching free agency as damaged goods.
 But a late-season trade gave him the opportunity to redeem himself and hit the market as a buy-low steal.

-A nagging calf injury limited Donaldson to 36 games with Toronto Blue Jays in 2018.
+A nagging calf injury limited Donaldson to 36 games with the Toronto Blue Jays in 2018.
 While on the field, he hit .234 with a .757 OPS.

 At the August 31 waiver trade deadline, the Jays dealt Donaldson to the Cleveland Indians for a player to be named later.